conda/ceps/cep-16.md

 However, in practice patching the original repodata can be a very expensive operation, both in terms of memory and in terms of compute because of the shear amount of data involved.

 JLAP also does not save anything with a cold cache because the initial repodata still has to be downloaded.
-THis is often the case for CI runners.
+This is often the case for CI runners.

 Finally, the implementation of JLAP is quite complex which makes it hard to adopt for implementers.